odrusso/road-rally/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## TODO
+- Add admin password to event management page
-- Add 'create event' page
+- Add 'change start time' to event management page
-- Add 'create event' POST API

-- Add 'admin login' and 'admin dashboard' pages
-- Add 'verify login' POST API

-- Add auth
+- Add locations into database
+- Modify current check-in logic to care about event code

-- Add 'edit locations' page
+- Add 'edit locations' to manage page
 - Add 'edit locations' PUT API
-- Add 'edit event' page
-- Add 'edit event' POST API

 - Require entry of event code to join event, no default
 - Extend existing APIs to require event name